Price

 Majestic scenery of the Arctic

 Discover the rugged landscapes and awe-inspiring nature of the Arctic Circle.
 Immerse yourself in Inuit customs and traditions while exploring towns dotted with colorful wooden houses.
-Witness the towering peaks of Greenland and the blue-tinged glaciers of the Canadian High Arctic, as you kayak pristine fjords, or partake in a thrilling Zodiac landing.
-Join Viking on a once-in-life-time voyage to remote territories beneath the skies of the midnight sun.
+See the towering peaks of Greenland and the blue-tinged glaciers of the Canadian High Arctic, as you kayak pristine fjords or partake in a Zodiac shore landing.
+Join Viking on a once-in-a-lifetime voyage to remote territories and stunning natural wonders.

 Arctic ice